pimatic/pimatic-guide/development/plugin-load.html.md

       "my-config-option": "some thing"
     }

-pimatic searches for a directory called `pimatic-my-plugin` in its parent `node_modules` directory and loads your plugin.
+Pimatic will search for a directory called `pimatic-my-plugin` in its parent `node_modules` directory and will load your plugin afterwards.

-You should see the string "Hello World" in pimatics output.
+You should see the string "Hello World" in pimatic's output.